 Description Checks that the system is ready for a firmware upgrade.
 Under normal conditions, firmware upgrade can be performed safely without risk to data availability or integrity.
 However, when the system is degraded-for example, because of failed or missing components or lack of multipathing to disks-upgrade failure or loss of availability can occur.
 This command performs a series of health checks to determine whether any conditions exist that need to be resolved before upgrading firmware.
 Any conditions that are detected are listed with their potential risks.
 You can use commands in the "See also" section to determine which components have health problems to be resolved.
-For information about using the PowerVault Manager, SFTP, or FTP to update firmware, see the Dell EMC PowerVault ME4 Series Storage System Administrator's Guide.
-Minimum role manage Syntax check firmware-upgrade-health Output Upgrade Health Pass: There are no risks to performing firmware upgrade.
+For information about using the PowerVault Manager, SFTP, or FTP to update firmware, see the Administrator's Guide.
+Minimum role standard Syntax check firmware-upgrade-health Output Upgrade Health Pass: There are no risks to performing firmware upgrade.
 Fail: At least one condition exists that presents a risk of upgrade failure or loss of availability.
 Condition Detected The condition that was detected.
-Risks The problems that are likely to result if you do not resolve the conditions before performing a firmware upgrade.
-Examples Check firmware upgrade health for a system that is ready for upgrade. check firmware-upgrade-health Upgrade Health Pass Check firmware upgrade health for a system that has problems to be resolved before upgrade. check firmware-upgrade-health Upgrade Health Fail Condition Detected Risks One or more disks are currently single ported.
-Data unavailability () NOTE: ME4 Series systems support only dual-ported disks.
-At least one controller is not up.Data unavailability One or more temperature sensors indicate a critical temperature.Code load failure At least one controller contains unwritten cache data.Data corruption, data loss One or more supercapacitors have failed.
-Code load failure One or more power supplies are not functioning.
-Code load failure One or more fans are not functioning.
-Code load failure One or vdisks are in a quarantied state.
-Code load failure check support-assist

-Basetypes code-load-readiness code-load-readiness-reason status See also show controllers show disk-groups show disks show enclosures show fans show power-supplies show sensor-status show system show vdisks
+Risks

+The problems that are likely to result if you do not resolve the conditions before performing a firmware upgrade.

+Examples Check firmware upgrade health for a system that is ready for upgrade.

+check firmware-upgrade-health Upgrade Health

+Pass

+Check firmware upgrade health for a system that has problems to be resolved before upgrade.

+check firmware-upgrade-health Upgrade Health

+Fail

+Condition Detected Risks

+One or more disks are currently single ported.
+Data unavailability At least one controller is not up.
+Data unavailability

+At least one controller contains unwritten cache data.
+Data corruption, data loss

+One or more fans are not functioning.
+Code load failure

+One or more disk groups are in a quarantined state.
+Code load failure

+Basetypes code-load-readiness

+code-load-readiness-reason

+status

+See also show controllers

+show disk-groups

+show disks

+show enclosures

+show fans

+show firmware-update-status

+show power-supplies

+show sensor-status

+show system